1984

 Construction Time Again, but of course, times change ...

-their own in Basildon, and David filled his leisure time
+their own in Basildon, and Dave filled his leisure time

 with nice hobbies like hinges: "Stupid hobby, really.
 You wait five hours to catch